eltonjfc/pbee/README.md

 ```

 1. The script begins by defining the **scoring functions** to be used, which weigh different energetic terms concerning protein interactions;
-2. Subsequently, **residue selectors** are set up to identify the protein chains of interest, labeled as **partner1** and **partner2**;
+2. Subsequently, **residue selectors** are set up to identify the protein chains of interest, labeled as "**partner1**" and "**partner2**."
-3. Task operations are also defined to initialize parameters from the command line;
-4. The next script section introduces **simple metrics** that evaluate specific aspects of the protein structure, such as interaction energy between selected residues in the **partner1** and **partner2** chains;
+3. Task operations are also defined to initialize parameters from the command line.
+The next script section introduces **simple metrics** that evaluate specific aspects of the protein structure, such as interaction energy between selected residues in the "partner1" and "partner2" chains.
-5. In the **filters** section, a series of filters are defined to assess structural and energetic properties of interactions.
-These filters encompass calculations of shape complementarity, molecular surface contacts, interface holes, and changes in free energy (ddG);
+4. In the **filters** section, a series of filters are defined to assess structural and energetic properties of interactions.
+These filters encompass calculations of shape complementarity, molecular surface contacts, interface holes, and changes in free energy (ddG).
-6. **Movers** are defined to carry out minimization and interface analysis.
+5. **Movers** are defined to carry out minimization and interface analysis.
 This includes minimization with varying parameters and levels of detail, as well as **interface analysis** to evaluate features such as packing and hydrogen bonding.
-7. Lastly, protocols are constructed using the defined movers and filters.
-The movers and filters are added in a specific sequence to perform desired analysis and refinement steps.
+Lastly, protocols are constructed using the defined movers and filters.
+6. The movers and filters are added in a specific sequence to perform desired analysis and refinement steps.
 This encompasses minimization, metric calculation, interface analysis, and the application of filters to select structures meeting predetermined criteria.

+In summary, the XML script represents a detailed plan for protein structure analysis and manipulation using Rosetta.
+It outlines a series of steps aimed at evaluating protein chain interactions and improving structure quality.